 I applied my ink wash with a pen.

-Of course I’d already made the major mistake of this assignment by using a page of the same sketch pad we’d been using all semester, instead of using some of the end of the Bristol pad I’d used for 501.
+Of course I’d already made my major mistake on this assignment by using a page of the same sketch pad we’d been using all semester, instead of using some of the end of the Bristol pad I’d used for Art 501.
 Bristol stock is designed for pen and ink.
 The sketch pad says right on the cover that it's intended for dry media.
 So I ended up with a warped and wavy mess.
 I sprayed it with water and pressed it under a stack of books overnight, which did help, but it's still far from flat.
-Nevertheless, I’m very pleased with how it ended up.
+Nevertheless, I was very pleased with how it ended up.